fastdevz/workplace-policies-/README.md

 ### Working from home (or anywhere)
 #### *Team members may work from home:*

--Full-time
+- Full-time
--Part-time (dividing daily time between the office and home) -On pre-determined days of the week
+- Part-time (dividing daily time between the office and home)
+- On pre-determined days of the week
 We want to give you the chance to perform at your best - no matter where you work from.
 Remote work does, however, come with a few responsibilities.
 So please make sure to stay available.
 We do reserve the right to revoke remote working rights in cases of repeated problems.